 The Italian team has taken six poles at the circuit, but have never locked-out the front row here.
 The 2021 Sao Paulo Grand Prix is the only race at Interlagos since 2017 at which neither Ferrari driver has qualified on the front row.

 WINS: 8, POLES: 9, PODIUMS: 25 | 2023 SAO PAULO GRAND PRIX RESULT: NORRIS 2nd, PIASTRI 14th

 Jenson Button’s 2012 Brazilian Grand Prix win was McLaren’s last for almost nine years.
 McLaren celebrated their first podium finish since the 2014 Australian Grand Prix with Carlos Sainz finishing third in 2019.
 With Lando Norris also finishing eighth, it was the first season since 2014 that both McLaren drivers scored points at the Brazilian Grand Prix.

-The team have been less fortunate on their last two visits to Interlagos.
-Norris scored only a single point here in 2021, while Daniel Ricciardo retired from the race.
-In 2022, both drivers retired, making it the first Interlagos race in which neither McLaren driver was classified sicne 2000.
+Norris’s second place in the 2023 Sao Paulo Grand Prix marked the team’s best result at Interlagos since Button’s 2012 win.
+The team was less fortunate on their previous two visits to Interlagos.
+Norris scored only a single point in 2021, while Daniel Ricciardo retired from the race.
+In 2022, both drivers retired, making it the first Interlagos race in which neither McLaren driver was classified since 2000.

-From 2015 to 2019, Fernando Alonso was the only driver to have scored points in Brazil for McLaren, finishing tenth in 2016 and eighth in 2017.
-At least one McLaren has featured in the top five at this track on 28 of F1’s 39 visits.
+From 2015 to 2019, Fernando Alonso was the only driver to score points for McLaren in Brazil, finishing tenth in 2016 and eighth in 2017.
+At least one McLaren has featured in the top five at this track on 29 of F1’s 40 visits.